 Test Studio allows you to use external data files for data driven testing.
 This is a suitable option when the data required for the test is more complex and is maintained easier in external type of file or is exported from a different tool.

-Let's start by adding a new test in the project and proceed with recording the steps to data drive.
+Let's start by adding a new test in the project and recording the steps to data drive.
 We can use the same test sample, described for the data driven test with built-in data.

 Open a browser and navigate to the Telerik page to start the recording session.
 Record the following actions: